risingwavelabs/risingwave-docs-legacy/cloud/cluster-choose-a-tenant-plan.md

 ---
-id: tenant-choose-a-tenant-plan
+id: cluster-choose-a-cluster-plan
-title: Choose a tenant plan
+title: Choose a cluster plan
-description: Choose a plan when you create a tenant.
+description: Choose a plan when you create a cluster.
-slug: /tenant-choose-a-tenant-plan
+slug: /cluster-choose-a-cluster-plan
 ---

-When creating a tenant, you can choose a tenant plan and configure tenant resources according to your needs.
+When creating a cluster, you can choose a cluster plan and configure cluster resources according to your needs.

 Select the plan below to see the details.